prof-rice/attomenu/README.md

 }
 ```

 Yes, the name is a nod to picocli.
-Note that atto is *much* smaller than pico. :)
+Note that atto is *much* smaller and less comprehensive
+than pico. :)

 GitHub: https://github.com/prof-rice/attomenu.git